 Founded in 2017, Tierra Narrative is a multidisciplinary, multimedia production house and collective creating spaces for transnational conversations and collaborations between the Central American diaspora and the homelands.
 Tierra Narrative’s plurality and horizontal structure aims toward collective authorship in curation and creative practices.
-During the course of the 2021 Curatorial Fellowship, The Poetry Project will work with Tierra Narrative members Maryam Ivette Parhizkar and Òscar Moisés Díaz to produce a series of events that center and engage the archive.
-Proposed events will activate a small library of queer poetics from Gautemala City, invite Salvadoran diaspora writers to respond to archival transnational Salvadoran films, and include a multimedia presentation and conversation with artists and poets on the archives of the ancestral.
+During the course of the 2021 Curatorial Fellowship, The Poetry Project will work with Tierra Narrative members Maryam Ivette Parhizkar and Òscar Moisés Díaz produced a series of events that centered and engaged the archive.
+These events activated a small library of queer poetics from Guatemala City, invited Salvadoran diaspora writers to respond to archival transnational Salvadoran films, and included a multimedia presentation and conversation with artists and poets on dream transits and the archives of the ancestral.